Learning Stable Classifiers by Transferring Unstable Features: Method

 Our overall transfer paradigm is depicted in Figure~\ref{fig:model}.
-It consists of two parts: inferring unstable features from the source task (Section \ref{sec:source}) and learning stable correlations for the target task (Section \ref{sec:target}).
-In the first part, we operate on the source task and use a classifier trained on one environment to partition data from another environment based on the correctness of its predictions.
-Starting from the theoretical results in \cite{yujia2021predict}, we show that these partitions reflect the similarity of the examples in terms of their unstable features: among examples with the same label value, those that share the same prediction outcome have more similar unstable features than those with different predictions (Theorem~\ref{thm:1}).
-Based on this result, we can then derive a representation $f_\mathcal{Z}$ where examples are distributed based on the unstable features $\mathcal{Z}$.
-In the second part, we cluster target examples into groups based on the learned unstable feature representation $f_\mathcal{Z}$.
-These \emph{automatically-derived} groups correspond to different modes of the unstable features, and they act as approximations to the \emph{manually-defined} groups in the oracle setting where unstable features are explicitly annotated.
+It consists of two steps: inferring unstable features from the source task (Section \ref{sec:source}) and learning stable correlations for the target task (Section \ref{sec:target}).
+First, for the source task we use a classifier trained on one environment to partition data from another environment based on the correctness of its predictions.
+Starting from the theoretical results in \citep{yujia2021predict}, we show that these partitions reflect the similarity of the examples in terms of their unstable features: among examples with the same label value, those that share the same prediction outcome have more similar unstable features than those with different predictions (Theorem~\ref{thm:1}).
+We can then derive a representation $f_\mathcal{Z}$ where examples are distributed based on the unstable features $\mathcal{Z}$.
+Next, we cluster target examples into groups based on the learned unstable feature representation $f_\mathcal{Z}$.
+These \emph{automatically-derived} groups correspond to different modes of the unstable features, and they act as proxies to the \emph{manually-defined} groups in the oracle setting where unstable features are explicitly annotated.
 Finally, we use group DRO to obtain our robust target classifier by minimizing the worst-case risk over these groups.

-\paragraph{Extension to multiple source tasks:} Environments from a single source task may not describe all unwanted unstable features.
-In this situation, we would like to leverage multiple source tasks to compose their individual unstable features together.
-We can naturally extend \textsc{tofu} to accomplish this goal by learning the unstable feature representation jointly across all source tasks.
-In this work, we focus on the basic setting and leave this extension to Appendix~\ref{app:multi_source}.